Black Nerve

 “So you became a tyrant yourself.”

-“It would more graceful to leave that to implication.
+“I found it more graceful to leave that to implication.
 If it was obvious enough for you to read, it goes without the vulgarity of saying it.”

 “Because you’re afraid of saying it?”
 Adelphyne lifted her sword.
 “You’re a coward.
 I suppose that’s answer enough.
 Die, Synthia.”